Chapter 17.46

 1. Preliminary architectural renderings (elevations required with details of architectural features, but not construction documents).

-2. The type and finished color of exterior siding, windows and roofing to be used, signs and trim to the extent known.
+2. The type of exterior siding, windows and roofing to be used, signs and trim to the extent known.

 3. Lighting plan showing the location, type, wattage, and light output of all exterior light fixtures, height of standards and wall mounted fixtures, and glare reduction/control devices.
 The plan shall also include proposed hours of lighting use, proposed use of any timing/motion detection switches, and a statement of any expected light impacts to neighboring properties.